-b) Business, multi-family and non-residential parking lots subject to the provisions of Section 17.10.

-c) Mobile Homes not included in a mobile home development as a temporary dwelling only during the construction of a permanent dwelling, provided that the initial special use authorization period shall not exceed six consecutive calendar months and provided further, that no more than two permit renewals, neither to exceed a period of 90 consecutive days, shall be granted for such use located anywhere upon the lot.

-d) Mobile homes not included in a mobile home development as an accessory dwelling only incidental and subordinate to a permitted conforming one-family dwelling which is part of an active farming operation and is located on a lot of 10 acres or more; provided, however, that the following conditions shall be met:

-- 1) The principal one-family dwelling shall be occupied by the family owning and/or operating the farm upon which it is located. - 2) The mobile home shall be used for dwelling purposes only by those persons substantially engaged in the operation of the farm upon which it is located either as a member of the family occupying the principal one-family dwelling or as an employee whose primary income is gained through said farm operation. - 3) The mobile home shall not be erected, installed or located on any lot unless adequate sewage disposal and water facilities have been installed or secured according to the Village construction codes. - 4) Installation of the mobile home shall be in accordance with the minimum installation requirements of the General Rules of the Mobile Home Commission of the Michigan Department of Commerce, as amended from time to time.
+- a) Two-family dwellings. - b) Business, multi-family and non-residential parking lots are subject to the provisions of Section 17.10. - c) Mobile Homes not included in a mobile home development as a temporary dwelling only during the construction of a permanent dwelling, provided that the initial special use authorization period shall not exceed six consecutive calendar months and provided further, that no more than two permit renewals, neither to exceed a period of 90 consecutive days, shall be granted for such use located anywhere upon the lot. - d) Mobile homes not included in a mobile home development as an accessory dwelling only incidental and subordinate to a permitted conforming one-family dwelling which is part of an active farming operation and is located on a lot of 10 acres or more; provided, however, that the following conditions shall be met. - 1) The principal one-family dwelling shall be occupied by the family owning and/or operating the farm upon which it is located. - 2) The mobile home shall be used for dwelling purposes only by those persons engaged in the operation of the farm upon which it is located either as a member of the family occupying the principal one-family dwelling or as an employee whose primary income is gained through said farm operation. - 3) The mobile home shall not be erected, installed, or located on any lot unless adequate sewage disposal and water facilities have been installed or secured according to the Village construction codes. - 4) Installation of the mobile home shall be in accordance with the minimum installation requirements of the General Rules of the Mobile Home Commission of the Michigan Department of Commerce, as amended from time to time.

-- 5) No such mobile home shall be closer to any property line than permitted by Section 5.05(c) below. - e) Antennas and towers exceeding a height of 35 feet. - f) Essential public service buildings and structures. - g) Housing for the elderly, retired or those requiring assisted care, including nursing homes.

-h) Child and adult day care homes that provide care to more than six but not more than 12 minor children or adults.

-- i) Child day care centers.

-- j) Bed and breakfast establishments.

-- k) Foster care group home for seven or more children or adults.

-- l) Golf courses and country clubs.
+- No such mobile home shall be closer to any property line than permitted by Section 5.05(c) below. - e) Antennas and towers exceeding a height of 35 feet. - f) Δ All dwellings shall be aesthetically compatible in design and appearance with other dwellings within 600 feet.
+The review shall include, but not be limited to, roof pitch, scale, size, mass, minimum transparence, orientation to the street, and overhangs.
+The foregoing shall not be construed to prohibit innovative design concepts involving such as matters as, but not limited to, solar energy, view, or unique land contour. Δ - g) Essential public service buildings and structures. - h) Housing for the elderly, retired or those requiring assisted care, including nursing homes. - i) Child and adult day care homes that provide care to more than six but not more than 12 minor children or adults. - j) Child day care centers. - k) Bed and breakfast establishments. - 1) Foster care group home for seven or more children or adults. - 1) Golf courses and country clubs.